hubleto/developer/book/content/pages/home.md

 ## Introduction

-Hubleto is an open source PHP-based platform focusing on ERP and CRM, a.k.a business applications.
+Hubleto is an **open source PHP-based platform for ERP and CRM solutions**, a.k.a business applications.
 It does not matter if your you're developing a CRM or an ERP, it is always only about the set of applications that your project will be using.

 ## Getting started